dddd-zdf/ahk-mac-script/README.md

 # ahk-mac-script
 An autohotkey script to provide mac-layout hotkey on Windows.

-Put it in the path below for startup launch
+Put it in the path below for launching at startup.

 ```
 C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup